IEA-Task-43/digital_wra_data_standard/README.md

 This repository is for the work on standardizing digital tools in wind resource assessment(WRA).
 This standard data model and associated tools are intended as universal building blocks for Wind Energy Resource Assessment applications.
 Our goals for the project are to make the WRA process more efficient, more repeatable and more scalable.

-## Standardized Measurement Data Model
+## WRA Data Model

-A working group focuses on standardizing measurement data headers.
+A working group focuses on standardizing wind resource measurement data headers.
 The following tools are part of this undertaking:

-- [JSON Schema](./schema/iea43_wra_data_model.schema.json): This JSON schema is a work in progress and describes how a JSON file that describes measurement data should be composed.
+- [JSON Schema](./schema/iea43_wra_data_model.schema.json): This JSON schema describes how a JSON file that describes wind resource measurement data should be composed.

 - [Schema documentation](./docs/README.md): Markdown documentation for the schema.